LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 `Information and knowledge logistics aims at making the right information and knowledge available at the right time, at the right place, to the right people, and in the right form so that these people can make the right decisions.`

-So what is meant by the “right place”?
+So what is meant by the "right place"?
 Persons responsible for information and knowledge logistics in health information systems must consider various areas of health care settings.
 Health care networks, for example, can consist of

 - hospitals,